preetham-p-m/problem-solving/simple-java/src/docs/array.md

 ### Print Row

-First element will be aloways 1.
+First element will be always 1.
 We need to multiply by (row-col) and divide by (col).
 Do some calculation using pen and paper for understanding.
 Check the `getRow` method.

 ### Print Entire Pascal Triangle